A Guide To Building An Ancestral Altar

 I keep a living plant to symbolize life in the existence of death.
 On occasion, like last month’s yellow roses for grandma, I will buy or collect fresh cut flowers to adorn my altar.
 Last summer, there was an abundance of dahlias in the garden so it was easy to bedeck the altar daily with fresh blooms.
 Relevant herbs also make for a beautiful offering.
 Other practices may differ, but for me it feels important to remove plant material that has wilted or died [which is different than intentionally dried].
 Just as you wouldn’t keep wilted flowers on your table when having a friend over, consider offering only vibrant, healthy plant material on your ancestral altar.

-Other potential representations of earth: stones, soil, seeds, salt, food.
+Other potential representations of earth: stones, soil, seeds, salt, food, any tangible object representing them.

 Your altar will become a living thing and your relationship with it will evolve.
 Build it slowly and add to it organically over time.
 Allow your intuition to guide you.